astanin/emacs-edit-python/README.md

-# emacs-edit-python
+# edit-python.el

-Quick hacks to improve Python editing in Emacs.
+Facilities to improve Python editing in Emacs.

-## Adding imports
+## imports

 `edit-python-import-from` inserts an unqualified "`from module import name`" for the identifier at point;